BikeRadar‘s buyer’s guide to mountain bike groupsets is here to tell you everything you need to know about your bicycle’s components.

 Aside from downhill bikes, which often use very narrow-range cassettes, most mountain bikes favour a cassette with a wide spread of gears to make climbing easier.
 The most commonly found ranges on bikes with double or triple cranksets are 11- to 34- or 36-tooth.

-Single-ring drivetrains go much wider, with SRAM’s 12-speed Eagle-branded drivetrains providing a 10-50t spread (11-50t on SX and NX Eagle), while Shimano offers an 11-46t range on its 11-speed SLX and XT groups and a 10-51t option on its latest 12-speed XTR, XT and SLX groups.
+Single-ring drivetrains go much wider, with SRAM’s 12-speed Eagle-branded drivetrains providing up to a 10-52t spread (11-50t on SX and NX Eagle), while Shimano offers an 11-46t range on its 11-speed SLX and XT groups and a 10-51t option on its latest 12-speed XTR, XT and SLX groups.

 Mountain bike chains